-13.2 Asbestos register
+14.3 Asbestos register

-Council has an asbestos register which can be found in council's electronic records management system, TRIM.
+Council has an asbestos register which can be found in council's electronic records management system, TRIM CM.

-Council's asbestos register will be maintained to ensure the register lists all identified (or assumed) asbestos in the workplace and information in the register is up to date.
-The asbestos register will be accessible, reviewed, revised and otherwise managed as mandated by the NSW Work Health and Safety Regulation 2011 (clauses 425 - 428).
+Council's asbestos register will be maintained to ensure it is kept up to date and lists all identified (or assumed) asbestos in the workplace The asbestos register will be accessible, reviewed, revised and otherwise managed as mandated by the NSW Work Health and Safety Regulation 2011 (clauses 425 - 428).